French at New Park

 At New Park Primary School, we are dedicated to our children, their education and helping them to prepare for the next steps in their school career.
 Language learning provides an opening for children to increase their understanding of their own language, investigate a new language and to explore other cultures.
 It also enhances children’s self-confidence and broadens their cultural understanding.
 The process of learning a foreign language reinforces fluency and understanding of grammar, syntax and sentence structure, skills which are invaluable in later life.

-Studying a modern foreign language helps to prepare pupils to participate in a rapidly changing world, a world in which work and other activities are increasingly carried out in languages other than English.
+Studying a modern foreign language helps to prepare children to participate in a rapidly changing world, a world in which work and other activities are increasingly carried out in languages other than English.

 Our desire to embed language learning within our curriculum comes from the statutory commitment in the National Curriculum to give every child between the ages of 7 and 11 the opportunity to learn a new language.
 With millions of speakers worldwide, French is the second most widely spoken and taught language after English.

-As a school we feel that in order to implement the teaching of a Modern Foreign Language effectively, it must be engaging, interactive and stimulating.
-Teachers have access to ‘Language Angels’ which covers all aspects of the MFL curriculum: speaking, listening, reading, writing and cultural understanding, and progresses these skills and knowledge throughout Key Stage 2.
-During sessions, the children are given opportunities to listen and respond to the spoken language; explore patterns of sound; engage in conversations, develop vocabulary and write phrases.
+As a school, we feel that in order to implement the teaching of a Modern Foreign Language effectively, it must be engaging, interactive and stimulating.
+Teachers have access to ‘Language Angels’ which covers all aspects of the MFL curriculum: speaking, listening, reading, writing and cultural understanding.
+During sessions, the children are given opportunities to listen and respond to the spoken language; explore patterns of sound; engage in conversations, develop vocabulary and write key words and phrases.

 We aim to ensure that children: